uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Mekhan.md

 Alpha requires a bit of training
-Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get Gamma functions you aint seeing if you arent in the top 50 at least.
-200 years at least.
+Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get
 ___
-###

 ### Personality
 ___
 Very serious while not being that smart.
 Has a distinct distaste against Zeero since they are near opposites.